iszhaoxin/my-notebook/README.md

 ## My-notebooks

-These are the notebooks about what I have read for quickly recall when I want to check sone points I have learned.
+These are the notebooks what I have read for quick recall whenever I want to check sone points I have learned.

 **All IN CHINESE**